bigstitches/database/json-mongo-duality-general/mongodb-api/mongodb-api.md

 This step is optional, so it is not described in more detail here, although the installation itself is intuitive and self-describing.

-## Task 2: Use Mongo API to interact with Oracle AI Database
+## Task 2: Use MongoDB API to interact with Oracle AI Database

-With our JSON Collection and Duality Views created in the Oracle AI Database, we can use Mongo APIs to interact with these collections as if we were interacting with a Mongo Database.
-In this section, we will use native Mongo tools and connect to the Oracle AI Database with a Mongo connection string -- which was configured as a part of the Oracle REST Data Service (ORDS) configuration.
-From there, we can interact with Mongo tools or SQL Developer Web interchangeably to access our data.
+With our JSON Collection and Duality Views created in the Oracle AI Database, we can use MongoDB APIs to interact with these collections as if we were interacting with a MongoDB Database.
+In this section, we will use native MongoDB tools and connect to the Oracle AI Database with a MongoDB connection string -- which was configured as a part of the Oracle REST Data Service (ORDS) configuration.
+From there, we can interact with MongoDB tools or SQL Developer Web interchangeably to access our data.

 ### Objectives